pxs1990/google_colab_ds/README.md

 # google_colab_ds
-python coded in google colab

 This course is introductory python course for data science.
+I have used the google colab as an ide.
+You can directly click the link to google colab.